meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/algorithms/molecular-dynamics.rst

 an effective density is used.
 This is computed by putting all atoms on a grid where the cells are approximately the size of the cut-off.
 The densities are then averaged over the cells weighted by the density of each cell.
-This provides acurate estimates for inohomogeneous systems, e.g. the effective density for a molecule or a droplet in an otherwise empty box does not depend on the size of the box.
+This provides accurate estimates for inhomogeneous systems, e.g. the effective density for a molecule or a droplet in an otherwise empty box does not depend on the size of the box.